Phase transition in random tensors with multiple independent spikes: Introduction

-Mean-field spin glasses are related to the detection problem by the following key observation: The total variation distance between $W$ and $T_k$ can be represented as an integral of the distribution function of the so-called free energy of the normalized pure $p$-spin model with vector-valued spin configurations (see Lemma \ref{dtv_free} below).
-From this observation, the detection problem is reduced to obtaining a tight bound on the fluctuation of the free energy for all values of the SNR vector $\bar\beta$.
-Our results reveal that this fluctuation is in the order of $N^{-(p/2+1)}$ when $\bar\beta$ lies in the interior of $\bar{\mathcal{R}}$ and is of order 1 when $\bar\beta$ lies in the complement of $\bar{\mathcal{R}}$.
-These implications allow us to completely characterize the phase transition of the detection problem.
-In the terminology of spin glasses, we identify $\bar{\mathcal{R}}$ as the high-temperature regime of the pure $p$-spin model.
-Its complement is the low-temperature regime.
+Mean-field spin glasses are related to the detection problem by the following key observation: The total variation distance between $W$ and $T_k$ can be represented as an integral of the distribution function of the so-called free energy of the re-centered pure $p$-spin model with vector-valued spin configurations (see \eqref{fg} and Lemma \ref{dtv_free} below).
+From this observation, to study the detection problem, we need to understand the full high-temperature regime of this model and investigate a sharp upper bound on the fluctuation of the free energy for all values of the SNR vector $\bar \beta$.
+Our results reveal that $\bar {\mathcal{R}}$ is indeed the high-temperature regime of the free energy and its fluctuation is up to the order $N^{-(p/2+1)}$ when $\bar \beta$ lies in the interior of $\bar {\mathcal{R}}$ and is of order 1 when $\bar \beta$ lies in the complement of $\bar {\mathcal{R}}$.
+These allow us to completely characterize the phase transition of the detection problem.
+We mention that while our study of the high-temperature behavior of the free energy is mainly used to derive results for spike detection, it is also of independent interest in the field of spin glasses.
+Indeed, our result (see Theorem \ref{thm6}) gives the first full characterization of the high temperature regime for vector-valued spin glass models with independent coordinates.

-Notably, the integral representation of the total variation distance mentioned above was previously observed by Chen \cite{Chen17} under the setting of a single spike sampled from the so-called Rademacher prior, i.e., when $k=1$ and $\mu_1$ is a Bernoulli random variable on $\{-1,+1\}$ with equal probability.
-In this case, the model reduces to the pure $p$-spin model with Ising spin configuration, and Chen \cite{Chen17} characterized the phase transition of the detection problem in this special case.
-Theorems \ref{thm1} and \ref{thm2.1} below extend his results to more general distributions for a single spike.
-Theorems \ref{maintheorem} and \ref{maintheorem2} further extend Theorems \ref{thm1} and \ref{thm2.1} to the case of multiple spikes.
-While we follow ideas of Chen \cite{Chen17}, the vector-valued spin glass model used here raises nontrivial challenges.
-Indeed, this is the first full characterization of the phase transition for the tensor detection problem with multiple spikes.